The 10 most famous 80s TV catchphrases everyone was saying back then

 Reddit

-We remember them well… and that’s why here we have compiled these popular TV catchphrases of the ’80s!
+We remember those days well… and that’s why here we have compiled these popular TV catchphrases of the ’80s!
 Of course, since so many series spanned more than one decade, not all of these catchphrases are just from the eighties — but you can be, like, totally sure that people heard them often over the years between 1980 and 1989.

 For more, be sure to see Famous catchphrases: ‘Excuuuse me’ & other lines we loved to repeat (1978), as well as TV catchphrases of the ’60s and TV catchphrases of the ’70s.